SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 *Eh, it probably has something to do with us just not staying in one location for too long.*

-*If I had to find the term for it... "nomadic"?*
+*If I had to find the term for it, we're... "nomadic"?*

 *We've been a tight-knit group for a long time now, and we can not just make up our minds on where to formally live.*

 *Our longest settlement time for one location was 9 entire months, and it hasn't gone any higher than that for about 5 years now.*

 *Sure, we'll revisit some places we've been in, but those don't last very long.
-Just us passing by, grabbing stuff we may have missed or buying something that the specific place has in abundance.*
+Just us passing by, grabbing stuff we may have missed or buying something that place in question has in abundance.*

 *God, bless the existence of short-lived jobs.
 A decent way to earn money without dealing with the constraints of having to stay for too long.*

+*...*

 *Though...*